AdrianKSealy/ProjectPortfolio/README.md

-**This repository shows my portfolio of data analysis projects that I've work on during the Thinkful certification and soon impending projects that have sparked my own interest.
-Presented in Excel, SQL, or iPython notebook.**
+**This repository shows my portfolio of data analysis projects that I've work on during the Thinkful certification and projects that have sparked my own interest.
+Presented in Excel, SQL, iPython notebook, or PowerPoint.**

 **Click the links to be directed towards a Excel file or iPython notebook.**